underscoreio/shapeless-guide/src/pages/ops/init-last.md

 ```

 The return type of each method is determined
-by a dependent type on the type class parameter.
+by a dependent type on the implicit parameter.
-The resolution of the type class instance
+The instances for each type class provide the actual mapping.
-inspects the `HList` type
-and calculates the result type.
 Here's the definition of `Last` as an example:

 ```scala